dkaslovsky/textnote/README.md

 Sections from previous notes can be copied or moved into a current note.
 Each section to be copied is specified in a separate `-s` flag.
-The previous day's note is used as the source by default and a specific date for a source note can be provided through the `--copy` flag.
+The most recent dated note is used as the source by default and a specific date for a source note can be provided through the `--copy` flag.
 For example,
 ```
 $ textnote open -s TODO -s NOTES
 ```
-will create today's note with the "TODO" and "NOTES" sections copied from yesterday's note, while
+will create today's note with the "TODO" and "NOTES" sections copied from the most recently dated (often yesterday's) note, while
 ```
 $ textnote open --copy 2021-01-17 -s TODO
 ```